gmac/graphql-stitching-ruby/README.md

 - Computed fields (ie: federation-style `@requires`).
 - Defer/stream.

 This Ruby implementation is designed as a generic library to join basic spec-compliant GraphQL schemas using their existing types and fields in a [DIY](https://dictionary.cambridge.org/us/dictionary/english/diy) capacity.
 The opportunity here is for a Ruby application to stitch its local schemas together or onto remote sources without requiring an additional proxy service running in another language.
-If you require exceptionally high throughput or managed deployments, consider more opinionated frameworks such as [Apollo Federation](https://www.apollographql.com/docs/federation/).
+Consider more opinionated frameworks such as [Apollo Federation](https://www.apollographql.com/docs/federation/) for advanced federation features such as computed fields and managed schema deployments.

 ## Getting started